rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 The Jews answered him, It is not for a good work that we are going to stone you but for blasphemy, because you, being a man, make yourself God. ^1033

-Jesus answered them, Is it not written in your Law, I said, you are gods? ^1034
+Jesus answered them, Is it not written in your Law, 'I said, you are gods'? ^1034

-If he called them gods to whom the word of God came — and Scripture cannot be broken — ^1035
+If he called them gods to whom the word of God came--and Scripture cannot be broken-- ^1035

-do you say of him whom the Father consecrated and sent into the world, You are blaspheming, because I said, I am the Son of God? ^1036
+do you say of him whom the Father consecrated and sent into the world, 'You are blaspheming,' because I said, 'I am the Son of God'? ^1036

 If I am not doing the works of my Father, then do not believe me; ^1037